bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 Nmap done: 1 IP address (1 host up) scanned in 115.90 seconds
 ```

+A sneaky extra web service in there as well on port 12380, might of missed that.

 -----------------------------

 ## Triage

-Before going any further it's prudent to perform a little analysis to get an idea of what we are facing.
+Before going any further it's prudent to perform a little analysis to get an idea of what we might be facing.
+This way we can tailor our strategy to work up to remote code execution (RCE).

 ```
 20/tcp    closed ftp-data
 21/tcp    open   ftp         vsftpd 2.0.8 or later
 ```

 There is an FTP server, probrably an Active server as port 20 returns closed.
-In passive mode the client initiates the connection and port 20 rarely refuses connection.
-This might imply IP whitelisting
+In passive mode (default in most FTP Servers) the client initiates the connection and so port 20 would not explicitly refuse connection.
+This active configuration implies a bit of work went into the configuration, it could mean defensive measures like no anonymous logins or IP whitelisting.
+We will be careful probing this service initially.

 ```
 22/tcp    open   ssh         OpenSSH 7.2p2 Ubuntu 4 (Ubuntu Linux; protocol 2.0)
 ```

-Suggestive that box is Linux, windows rarely uses port 22 for ssh.
-This service will be hard to interact with if we can't get valid credentials
+Suggestive that box is Linux, windows rarely uses port 22 for ssh Remote Desktop typically is served over 3389 by default.
+This service will be hard to interact with if we can't get valid credentials.

 ```
 53/tcp    open   domain      dnsmasq 2.75
 ```

-DNS is often used to hide useful features on box via whitelisting.
-This is particularly true in more advanced boxes in VulnHub.
-It is difficult to enumerate without configuring networking on the attacker box, but can often be used for a quick enumeration win.
-I
+DNS is often overlooked by sys admins as it is a rarer service to re-configure after deploment.
+It can be used to hide services on boxes via whitelisting fqdn requests over http.
+This is particularly true in more advanced boxes for CTF events.
+It is difficult service to enumerate without configuring networking on the attacker box, but is often god for a quick win for more information on a box.

 ```
 80/tcp    open   http        PHP cli server 5.5 or later 12380/tcp open   http        Apache httpd 2.4.18 ((Ubuntu))
 ```

 HTTP servers are open by default.
-This is typically the best place to start when enumerating a server as web sites are great places to get RCE.
+This is typically the best place to start when enumerating a server as there are tonnes of automation options for web site enumeration.

 ```
 123/tcp   closed ntp